 Antibacterial, Antifungal, and Anti-Inflammatory Properties

-Sweeter than Sugar, So it May Require Less
+Sweeter, So May Require Less

-Compared to sugar, honey is higher in fructose than glucose and, since fructose tends to have a sweeter taste, you can use smaller amounts of honey to satiate a sweet tooth.
+Compared to sugar, raw honey is higher in fructose than glucose and, since fructose tends to have a sweeter taste, you can use smaller amounts of honey to satiate a sweet tooth.

 Benefits of Sugar

-Surprisingly, there are some benefits to sugar.
+Surprisingly, there are some benefits to regular sugar.

-Natural Substance
+Natural Sweetener

 Fewer Calories